SmithPeder/console-junit/README.md

 ## Setup

 The first step is heading over to the [junit](https://github.com/junit-team/junit4/wiki/Download-and-Install) git repository, and downloading `junit.jar` and `hamcrest-core.jar`.
-For this example both these `.jar` files are positioned in the root directory of the project.
-That is it, the setup is complete.
+There are two ways of using these `.jar` files.
+- The `quick setup-slow run` way.
+This way use the `no-global-path` folder as root.
+- The `slow setup-fast run` way.
+This way use the `global-path` folder as root.

 ## Writing tests